-The mission of the Task Force is to protect the citizens of Georgia from perpetrators and systems of sexual exploitation while concurrently working to support recovery of adult and victims of all forms of exploitation to ensure that they are ready for college, work, and a successful future.
+The mission of the Task Force is to protect the citizens of Georgia from perpetrators and systems of exploitation while concurrently working to support recovery of adult and victims of all forms of exploitation to ensure that they are ready for college, work, and a successful future.
 The Task Force operates by a targeted, strategic framework which consists of individual Work Groups addressing the five elements of the trafficking continuum: Vulnerability - Recruitment - Exploitation - Withdrawal - Reintegration.

 Under this continuum, the Task Force functions based on nine key objectives: Community Awareness and Education; Youth Aware and Safe; Deterring Traffickers and Buyers; Keeping At-Risk Youth Safe; Apprehending, Investigating, and Prosecuting; Foreign-Born and Labor Trafficking; Survivors Supported and Protected; Survivors Recovering and Thriving; and Examining Domestic Adult Sex Trafficking.
 The nine Work Groups, created and launched in 2015, operate under the umbrella of these defined objectives.